grafana/writers-toolkit/docs/static/templates/task-template.md

 If a sentence does not tell the reader to do something, then it is not a step.

-Text and code blocks need to be properly indented underneath a step to be presented underneath the step and to continue the numbering.
+Text and code blocks need to be properly indented underneath a step align with the step and to continue the numbering.
 -->